carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 > ~~~
 > {: .source }
 >
-> to create the following view
+> to create the following view.
 >
 > ![Preview tab with blanks before code and code blocks](../fig/exercise_add_code.png)
 >